fkie-cad/Logprep/doc/source/examples/minikube.rst

 Kubernetes Example Deployment
 =============================

 For this example, we need a working kubernetes cluster.
-In this example we will use minikube but every other kubernetes environment should do the job.
+Here we will use minikube, but every other kubernetes environment should do the job.

 Setup Minikube